rea-and/vector-infinity/README.md

 ## Chat with Your Data

-This application uses OpenAI's Assistant API with Vector Stores to provide intelligent chat functionality directly in the web UI.
+This application uses OpenAI's Chat Completions API with Vector Stores to provide intelligent chat functionality directly in the web UI.

 ### How It Works

 1. **Import**: When you import data, it's automatically uploaded to OpenAI Vector Stores (one per plugin)
 2. **Vector Stores**: OpenAI handles embeddings and vector search automatically
-3. **Assistant API**: Each plugin has an Assistant that uses its Vector Store for context
+3. **Chat API**: The chat service uses Vector Stores for context when answering questions
 4. **Chat**: Use the "Chat" tab in the web UI to ask questions about your data

 ### Prerequisites

-1. **OpenAI API Key**: Required for Vector Stores and Assistant API
+1. **OpenAI API Key**: Required for Vector Stores and Chat Completions API
 2. **Set in `.env` file**:
    ```
    OPENAI_API_KEY=sk-your-api-key-here